advanced-chat/vue-advanced-chat/README.md

   }
 ]"
 ```

+- If you set a `date` to `lastMessage` property, your rooms will be ordered using this date value

 - For each room user, you can add the `status` property, which can hold the `state` and `last_changed` properties: